Ice-T: LL Cool J

 Ice-T had a feud with LL Cool J in the late 1980s and early 1990s.
 Apparently, this was instigated by LL's claim to be "the baddest rapper in the history of rap itself".
 Ice-T recorded disses against LL on his 1988 album Power.
 On the album was the track, "I'm Your Pusher", in which a rap music addict declines to buy an LL Cool J record.
-The album also contains the posse rap track, "The Syndicate", which took aim at LL's lyrical ability, claiming that rapping about oneself so frequently was a "first grade topic".
-The song also mocked the song's hook "I'm Bad", which identified it as an LL diss specifically.
 In the book Check the Technique: Liner Notes for Hip-Hop Junkies, Ice-T said that the song "Girls L.G.B.N.A.F." was also intended as a diss to LL Cool J, by making a crude song to contrast with the love songs that LL was making at the time.

 On LL's response, "To da Break of Dawn" in 1990, he dissed Kool Moe Dee (whose feud with LL was far more publicized) as well as MC Hammer.
 He then devoted the third verse of the song to dissing Ice-T, mocking his rap ability ("take your rhymes around the corner to rap rehab"), his background ("before you rapped, you was a downtown car thief"), and his style ("a brother with a perm deserves to get burned").
 He also suggested that the success of Power was due to the appearance of Ice-T's girlfriend Darlene on the album cover.
 Ice-T appeared to have ignored the insults and he had also defended LL Cool J after his arrest in the song "Freedom of Speech".

 In August 2012, Ice-T said that the rivalry was "never serious" and that he needed a nemesis to create "an exciting dispute".